-This course is an extension of Strength and Conditioning Level 1.
-Students will be provided with the opportunity to design personal programs for strength and muscular endurance based on their individual goals and level of training experience.
+This course is an extension of Strength and Conditioning for Girls Level 1.
+Students will be given the opportunity to continue to build on their knowledge and training.

 SCIENCE COURSES

 Science 8 (MSC-08)

 Sciences Naturelles 8 (FSCF-08)

 Emphasis in this course is on the introduction of scientific inquiry, skills, processes, knowledge and thinking abilities.
 Students will demonstrate a curiosity about scientific topics through a variety of activities including an examination of science as it applies to their everyday lives.
 Areas of study to achieve these goals are: cells and the immune system; atoms and the kinetic molecular theory; optics and electromagnetic radiation; and geological events and plate tectonics.